 The species plant, non-variegated Lysimachia punctata, is indigenous to Europe; its common name is "spotted loosestrife."
-This is the plant you're thinking of if you're saying to yourself, "I know I've read somewhere that yellow loosestrife is invasive."
+This is the plant you're thinking of if you're saying to yourself, "We know we've read somewhere that yellow loosestrife is invasive."
 Spotted loosestrife does, indeed, spread vigorously via rhizomes.

-But the cultivar -- even though it, too is rhizomatous -- isn't as vigorous and is unlikely to be especially invasive in the North.
-Still, it's possible that, under ideal conditions (namely, full sun and wet ground) it might spread more than you'd like.
+But the cultivar—even though it, too is rhizomatous—isn't as vigorous and is unlikely to be especially invasive in the North.
+Still, it's possible that under ideal conditions (namely, full sun and wet ground) it might spread more than you'd like.
 If you're mildly apprehensive, hem it in with bamboo-style barriers.
 If you're severely apprehensive, abstain from growing it altogether.
-There are plenty of fish in the sea (meaning, in this case, "safe" plants to grow).
+There is plenty of fish in the sea (meaning, in this case, "safe" plants to grow).
 If my description has convinced you that you now absolutely must have something with pink leaves in spring, try one of the plants listed above (under Pink Leaves?